 PhD in ACBS Faculty

-Drexel’s Applied Cognitive and Brain Sciences program has clusters of emphasis in cognitive electrophysiology (Kounios, Liang) and computational modeling (Liang, Mirman, Salvucci and Sims).
-However, faculty participating in the program span a range of research methods and areas of interest.
+Drexel’s Applied Cognitive and Brain Sciences program faculty participate in a range of research methods and areas of interest.
 Core ACBS faculty are listed below, with links to their websites.
 Other Department of Psychology faculty members participate in the ACBS program on an ad hoc basis.

 ACBS Faculty Accepting Students

 How do people use their knowledge about the world to achieve goals and solve problems?
 Research in my lab focuses on the intersection of three areas within cognitive psychology and cognitive neuroscience, namely memory, language, and action/perception.
 My lab investigates the flexibility in cognitive control during goal-oriented behavior, with an emphasis on human problem solving and everyday tool use.
 We use cognitive neuroscience methods (functional and structural MRI, noninvasive transcranial electric stimulation, and lesion studies) to study flexibility in cognitive and emotional regulation, as well as the implications of such flexibility for theories of semantic knowledge organization and cognitive control.
 I am further exploring the educational applications of cognitive flexibility training paradigms for the development of higher-order thinking in young adults, as well as the translational implications of cognitive flexibility for the characterization of deficient cognitive/executive profiles in depression and other neuropsychiatric disorders marked by prefrontal cortex hypofunction.